Hugh McCutcheon

 Hugh Donald McCutcheon MNZM (born 13 October 1969), a native of Christchurch, New Zealand, is a former volleyball coach.
-He previously coached the US men's and women's national volleyball team, and was the head coach for the University of Minnesota's women's volleyball team from 2012–2022.
+He previously coached the US men's and women's national volleyball team, and was the head coach for the University of Minnesota's women's volleyball team from 2012 to 2022.
 Starting in January 2023, McCutcheon is the assistant athletics director/sport development coach at Minnesota, after announcing his resignation from the volleyball team at the conclusion of the 2022 season.

 McCutcheon was a New Zealand national team volleyball player.
 He played on the New Zealand junior and senior national teams from 1988 to 1990 before coming to the United States and lettered in volleyball and field hockey at Shirley Boys' High School.
-He was also a member of New Zealand’s national team in 1996 and represented his country on the FIVB Beach Volleyball World Tour in 1997.
+He was also a member of New Zealand's national team in 1996 and represented his country on the FIVB Beach Volleyball World Tour in 1997.
+He was inducted into the Volleyball Hall of Fame in 2018.

+In June 2023, McCutcheon joined the Fédération Internationale de Volleyball (FIVB) as a Senior Advisor.
+In this role, he supported the senior FIVB leadership in work aimed at furthering the global growth of the sport.
+He was selected as Secretary General of FIVB during its 39th World Congress in Porto, Portugal in November 2024.

 College

 McCutcheon played for Brigham Young University from 1991 to 1993 after transferring from the University of Canterbury in New Zealand.

-After receiving his bachelor’s degree in physical education from BYU in 1993, McCutcheon played professionally for two years in Finland and Japan before returning to BYU to complete his master’s degree in exercise science in 1998.
-In 1999, McCutcheon received an MBA from BYU’s Marriott School of Management.
+After receiving his bachelor's degree in physical education from BYU in 1993, McCutcheon played professionally for two years in Finland and Japan before returning to BYU to complete his master's degree in exercise science in 1998.
+In 1999, McCutcheon received an MBA from BYU's Marriott School of Management.